zhdk/tpf-installers/tpf-tools-advanced/readme-advanced.md

 Make sure that you have installed jack2 for osx!

-Ensure that you have created an 'aggregate - device' in the ‘Audio MIDI Setup!
+Ensure that you have created an 'aggregate - device' in the 'Audio MIDI Setup!

-For further information about ‘tpf-tools-advanced’ including manuals, see <https://networkperformance.space/a-introduction>.
+For further information about 'tpf-tools-advanced' including manuals, see <https://networkperformance.space/a-introduction>.

 ----